trajanov/BigDataAnalytics/Notebooks/README.md

 [Spark-Example-09.2-treeAggregate-Min-Max-Calculation.ipynb)](Spark-Example-09.2-treeAggregate-Min-Max-Calculation.ipynb)): This Jupyter notebook provides an example of using tree aggregation in Apache Spark to efficiently calculate the minimum and maximum values in a large dataset.

-[Spark-Example-09.3-PySpark%20and%20NumPy.ipynb](Spark-Example-09.3-PySpark%20and%20NumPy.ipynb): This Jupyter notebook contains examples of how to use NumPy arrays with PySpark in Apache Spark.
+[Spark-Example-09.3-PySpark and NumPy.ipynb](Spark-Example-09.3-PySpark%20and%20NumPy.ipynb): This Jupyter notebook contains examples of how to use NumPy arrays with PySpark in Apache Spark.

 [Spark-Example-10-DataFrames.ipynb](Spark-Example-10-DataFrames.ipynb): This Jupyter notebook introduces DataFrames in Apache Spark and provides examples of how to work with them.